mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/ProtocolRESTApiDocumentation.md

 * **Notes:**

     Method for performing write operation on device's channels connected via specific protocol.
 Method expects payload as JSON array, performs validation of sent payload, and if it is well formed, performs write operation.
 In case of malformed payload, 400 BAD_REQUEST occurs.
-Also, method checks is device connected via protocol sent in {protocolId} and is device and protocol exists.
+Also, method checks is device connected via protocol sent in {protocolId} and is device and protocol exist.
+    * Method doesn't work with modbus protocol becouse  implementation for modbus write still   doesn't exist.
+    *  If JSON in payload is malformed (for example "123 "{channels" : + "name" ./}" ) com.google.gson.JsonSyntaxException (500 INTERNAL_SERVER_ERROR ) is thrown.

 ## Method : Read data via protocol
 Call a read via protocol